Small Brown Azure

 Underneath, the wings are fawn, with an arc of black spots and a pair of black and white spots under each forewing, looking like a pair of eyes with eyebrows.
 The butterflies have a wing span of about 4 cms.

-The eggs are white and dome shaped, with a diameter of about 1 mm.
+The eggs are dome shaped, and grey with a network of white polygonal ribs.
+The eggs have a diameter of about 1 mm.
 They are laid in groups of one to four on debris at the base of a foodplant.

 The species has been found in various localities in the southern half of the Australian mainland including